coderefinery/2022-09-20-workshop/content/_index.md

   - We will resume with conflict resolution, if you want check branching and merging again.
 We will resume from that repository.
+  - Exercise leaders: The exercise plan is in the HackMD as usual.
   - Don't forget Aalto University's in-person breakout room, if that is your thing.
 - HackMD will be archived [on the Q&A page](questions/) soon, and is